anuzsubedi/anuzsubedi/README.md

-- 👋 Hi, I’m @anuzsubedi
+- 👋 Hi, I’m Anuz Subedi.
 - 👀 I’m interested in Java (esp.
 Minecraft) and Dart.
 - 🌱 I’m currently learning Flutter and Discord Bot Development.
 - 💞️ I’m looking to collaborate on nothing as of now